 - 2-Mile Run (2MR)

-The ACFT replaces the APFT as the Army’s physical fitness test of record beginning October 1, 2020.
-The Army will no longer conduct the APFT after September 30, 2020.
+The ACFT replaced the APFT as the Army’s physical fitness test of record beginning October 1, 2020.
+The Army no longer conducts the APFT as of September 30, 2020.

 The ACFT aims to accurately reflect Soldier combat performance capability linked to warrior tasks and battle drills (WTBD) and common Soldier tasks.
 Soldier combat readiness is the ability to meet the physical demands of any combat or duty position in order to accomplish the mission.
 The ACFT predicts Soldier performance of warrior tasks and battle drills.
 The test events have a high correlation with these physically demanding tasks.
 The ACFT assesses all components of physical readiness required to build movement lethality—muscular strength, muscular endurance, aerobic endurance, explosive power, and anaerobic endurance as well as speed, agility, flexibility, balance, and coordination.

 3 REPETITION MAXIMUM DEADLIFT